Reign-712/Rane-MKII-djay/README.md

 - Mapped beat jump to Secondary Performance Pad Button 2 (S. banks are for Serato and not usable in djay).
 Buttons 1-3 jumps forward 8, 16 and 32 beats.
 Button 4 jumps back 16 beats.
 - Mapped both key locks to “Add to queue”

-Note that Stems are processed through the djay, so uses djay's software FX (and has nothing to do with the HW/SW found in the mixer section of the board.
-Therefore changes to 3 and 4 above must be done in the software.
+Note that Stems are processed through the djay, so uses the FX found in djay and has nothing to do with the HW/SW found in the mixer section of the board.
+Therefore, changes to 3 and 4 above must be done in the software.
 Image in zip.